One of the most promising developments in cancer research originates with the microbiome

 The Micronoma team has successfully identified these unique microbial (nucleic acid) codes in the blood and tissues of cancer patients, leading to development of its Oncobiota™ platform to diagnose cancers in their earliest stages.
 On a patient level, the process is simple, requiring only a blood draw, the basis of a liquid biopsy.
 Behind the scenes, however, the identification process is complex, combining the use of artificial intelligence and bioinformatics tools that complement the microbiome science.

 The patent pending Oncobiota™ platform first isolates, amplifies, and sequences a vast number of circulating microbial nucleic acids.
 It then looks for patterns in the data that match those known to associate with the presence and type of cancer.
 These markers can show up before traditional methods of detection become positive, potentially improving patient treatment options and outcomes.
 Notably, these circulating microbial nucleic acids represent material from “dead” microbes shed into the blood, likely from the tumor and potentially other parts of the body.

 While microbiome-driven liquid biopsies™ have the potential to help diagnose many cancer types, Micronoma is first turning its attention to the detection of lung cancer.
 There are several reasons for this choice.
 Firstly, it’s the most frequently occurring type of cancer in the world.
 In 2020 alone, there were ~228,000 new cases.
 Secondly, it is a cancer type that doesn’t have good screening methods and is generally not detected until late stages (III and IV).
 In fact, a full 75 percent of lung cancer cases fall into this category, and the associated five-year survival rate is only 15 percent for these later stages.

 A third reason lung cancer is an ideal choice for liquid biopsy diagnosis is that it has a well-defined, at-risk population: heavy smokers.
 While non-smokers can develop lung cancer, smoking dramatically increases the likelihood of developing or dying from lung cancer by 15 to 30 times.
-This provides a well-defined target population for blood biopsy screening if they turn up to their physicians with cancer-related concerns.
+This provides a well-defined target population for blood biopsy detection if they turn up to their physicians with cancer-related concerns.